peak-gao/code-notes/React/react-basics.md

         - In this case, you can either break up the component or rethink the data structures you’re passing around
     - Sometimes a long list of props can be easily resolved by passing an object instead
         - But if the props aren’t logically related enough to justify a single object, then it’s likely time to refactor the component into multiple separate components
-- They're easy to undestand. when you see a stateless functional component, you know it’s simply a function that takes props and spits out HTML
+- They're easy to understand
+    - when you see a stateless functional component, you know it’s simply a function that takes props and spits out HTML
     - Even if it contains a lot of markup and nested functions inside the render, it’s conceptually simple
 - Since it’s a pure function, your assertions are very straightforward: Given these values for props, I expect it to return this markup
     - So for the example HelloWorld component, I can assert that when the render function is called with the value of ‘Cory’ for props.name, it returns a div with ‘Hi Cory’ inside